 In order to contact your NAMI State Organization or local NAMI Affiliate, please look up their contact information here.

 Personally-identifiable information that you provide NAMI will only be used internally by NAMI and may be shared among the national, state and local offices.
 This includes your name, address, phone number, e-mail address, information preferences, and demographic information.
 NAMI State Organizations and local NAMI Affiliates are expected to adhere to these same privacy practices.
 However, NAMI National is unable to guarantee the privacy of your information at the state or local level.
 If you have concerns, please contact your NAMI State Organization or local NAMI Affiliate.

 In the course of providing our services, NAMI relies on certain trusted business partners to perform certain tasks, such as handling mass mailings, delivering e-communications, processing payments, etc. This involves transferring information about you in paper or electronic form.
 NAMI makes every effort to ensure the trustworthiness and best business practices of these partners.
 These agents and third parties are prohibited from using your personally-identifiable information for any other purpose.

-This Web site contains links to other sites that are not owned or controlled by NAMI.
-Please be aware that we, NAMI, are not responsible for the privacy practices of other such sites.
-We encourage you to be aware when you leave our site and to read the privacy statements of each and every Web site that collects personally-identifiable information.
+This Website contains links to other sites that are not owned or controlled by NAMI.
+Please be aware that we, NAMI, are not responsible for the privacy practices of other such Websites.
+We encourage you to be aware when you leave our Website and to read the privacy statements of each and every Website that collects personally-identifiable information.